 My name is Leslie Anne LevineLeslie Anne Levine

 My mother birthed me down a dry ravine

 Born at nine and dead at noon

 The Crane Wife marks the end of The Decemberists’ initial burst of creativity, their fourth album in just over four years.
 It’s divided between long, prog-rock flavoured songs like ‘The Island’, and succinct, accessible pieces like ‘Summersong’ and ‘Yankee Bayonet (I Will Be Home Then)’.
-With this balance, it’s probably the most representative of the group’s oeuvre, and it’s a common pick as The Decemberists’ best record.
+With this balance, it’s probably the most representative of the group’s oeuvre; it’s a great place to start with their music.